 First things first, what to plant first, how to start... find some soil.
 I used egg cartons and the boxes you find in supermarkets for grapes and mushrooms to create little greenhouses to start the little seeds lives.
 I just simply filled the bottom with soil, water slightly and poked a seed in with my fingers.
 After either a few days or a week these seedling began to grow, I then moved them into more appropriate housing. (bigger pots)

-Tip: Painting the bottom parts of see
+Tip: Painting the bottom parts of see through containers, prevent the roots from being burnt |

 And then just basically watered them when I remembered and spent any free time I had just moving things from pot to pot and coming up with new contraptions to make the most out of my space, whilst still keeping a balcony to be able to enjoy without plants being everywhere.
 I learnt so much from this experimental experience.
 I saw seedlings I had planted at the same time grow at different rates due solely to where I placed them.
 I knew sunlight makes a difference, but I was shocked at just how much.